• Skip to main content

 I simply love language, from the profane to the poetic.
 It’s an incredibly powerful tool that I’ve always believed has the same potential as magic.

 I grew up outside of Philadelphia and have lived my adult life in Washington, D.C., New York, and Los Angeles.
-I currently live with my sons and partner in Highland Park, where I can usually be found drinking coffee, crate digging for vinyl, workshopping short stories, smiling at strangers, hitting shows (pandemics notwithstanding), and reading poetry.
+I currently live with my sons and partner in Highland Park, where I can usually be found in coffee shops, crate digging for vinyl, workshopping short stories, smiling at strangers, hitting shows (pandemics notwithstanding), recording music, and reading poetry.

 Awards